Why interoperability testing?

 How do I use the test bed?

 The picture below shows a screenshot of an executed test case.
-It visualizes the actions done by the user and the Test engine, and it gives for each step a report of the results.
+It visualises the actions done by the user and the test engine, and it gives for each step a report of the results.

 Presentations, leaflets and extra information: